sot/proseco/docs/index.rst

 - ``PROSECO_PRINT_OBC_CAT``: if set then create and print a debug catalog while doing catalog merging.
-- ``PROSECO_ENABLE_FID_OFFSET``: controls application of time and temperature dependent fid light positions offsets.
-These are conditionally applied in `proseco.fid.get_fid_positions`.
+- ``PROSECO_ENABLE_FID_OFFSET``: controls application of time and temperature dependent fid light position offsets (from the ACA drift model) in :ref:`~proseco.fid.get_fid_positions`:
-  If var set to ``"False"`` then do not apply the time and temperature to the catalog positions (should not be used in production).
-If set to ``"True"`` `get_fid_positions` will apply offsets and throw an error if the time and temperature are not available.
-If set to `None`, the default, then `get_fid_positions` will apply offsets if the time and temperature are available.
+  - Not set: apply offsets if time and temperature are provided (as is done in ``proseco`` fid selection since version 5.12.0)
+  - ``"True"``: require that time and temperature be provided and apply offsets.
+  - ``"False"``: do not apply offsets (typically used in regression testing not production).
 - ``SKA``: root directory that contains 'data' directory

 API docs